XuelinTian/xuelin.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate in environmental engineering at the Department of Building, Civil and Environmental Engineering of Concordia University.
-My research interests include transport of microplastics in cold regions and seperation technologies, waste management, and oil spil response in coastal regions.
-I am currently looking for postdoctral position.
+I am a PhD candidate in environmental engineering at the Department of Building, Civil, and Environmental Engineering at Concordia University.
+My research focuses on the decarbonization of transportation through electrification, the low-carbon transition of urban energy systems, and the assessment and optimization of greenhouse gas reduction strategies.
+I also have expertise in data mining and predictive analytics, utilizing life cycle thinking, statistical models and machine learning/deep learning techniques to advance sustainable and resilient transportation systems.